mainwp/mainwp-client-reports-extension/readme.txt

 1. Enable or Disable extension on the "Extensions" page in the dashboard

 == Changelog ==

+= 4.0.7 - 1-15-2021 =
+* Fixed: An issue with sending scheduled reports
+* Updated: Support for default WP datepicker

 = 4.0.6 - 12-11-2020 =
 * Fixed: An issue with sending scheduled reports